MuntaqimRahman/Personal-Website-Backend/README.md

 This lets me keep the website updated with content securely without going through the frontend.

 It's hosted through Heroku here (https://muntaqim-website-backend.herokuapp.com/api/v1/[route])

+The frontend repository is on my GitHub and the full site can be seen here: https://muntaqim-website-frontend.herokuapp.com/

+Note I've allowed Heroku to let my application sleep when not called on to save resources.
+This may mean it will load slowly the first time you go onto it before Heroku wakes it up.